 But the manager's attitude changed when a Jamaican journalist asked an aggressive question.

 "Is the game on Tuesday coming too quickly, because you keep on mentioning that the Jamaicans were hungry?" the reporter asked.
 "They were not only hungry, they were better than you in every aspect of the game today.
 They bossed the entire football game."

 Klinsmann turned off the charm for a few seconds.

 "Jamaica comes back to Columbus and then we have another match.
 It starts 0-0 on Tuesday night and we'll try everything to turn it around," the coach responded.
 "I'm curious what your comments are after the game on Tuesday night."

-Every time the U.S. goes on the road to a CONCACAF nation - with the exception of Canada - the environment is different than anything the players are used to on a daily basis.
-In Guatemala there is a barb-wire fence that separated the fans from the players, for example.
+Every time the U.S. goes on the road to a CONCACAF nation, with the exception of Canada, the environment is different than anything the players are used to on a daily basis.
+In Guatemala there is a barbed-wire fence that separated the fans from the players, for example.

 Jamaica, well, it might have been the least-threatening sporting event one could ever attend as a fan.
-But that doesn't mean that the music blasting through huge speakers and the DJ who would put any NBA arena hype man to shame didn't distract the Americans players.
+But that doesn't mean that the music blasting through huge speakers and the DJ, who would put any NBA arena hype man to shame, didn't distract the American players.

 Howard thinks his team should have been more ready.